Most parents do not struggle to explain kindness. They struggle to make it stick.

 • Acts of generosity

-Can support empathy, helping and noticing.
+Elf Mates Cobblers support empathy, helping and noticing.
+This Elf Mates is great for:

 • Helping others